ReedBTC/Multisig-Class/README.md

 Duration: 4-6 hours (all day, lunch will be provided - pizza)

-Cost: $70 per student (Only Payable in Bitcoin)
+Cost: $75 per student (Only Payable in Bitcoin)

-Maximum Class Size: 5 students
+Class Size: 5 students

 Location: Library Community Room or Similar within ~100 miles of Western Massachusetts